anthony-aylward/anthony-aylward.github.io/index.md

 ([GitHub](https://github.com/anthony-aylward/ucsd-bisb-unofficial)) and
 [OK-scope](http://okscope.info)
 ([GitHub](https://github.com/anthony-aylward/okscope)).
-I have also made occasional small contributions to the design and implementation of the [Diabetes Epigenome Atlas](https://diabetesepigenome.org).
+I have also made occasional contributions to the design and implementation of the [Diabetes Epigenome Atlas](https://diabetesepigenome.org).

 ### Bioinformatics / statistics